GitSquared/edex-ui/README.md

 ## Features
 - Fully featured terminal emulator with tabs, colors, mouse events, and support for `curses` and `curses`-like applications.
-- Real-time system (CPU, RAM, processes) and network (GeoIP, active connections, transfer rates) monitoring.
+- Real-time system (CPU, RAM, swap, processes) and network (GeoIP, active connections, transfer rates) monitoring.
 - Full support for touch-enabled displays, including an on-screen keyboard.
 - Directory viewer that follows the CWD (current working directory) of the terminal.
 - Advanced customization using themes, on-screen keyboard layouts, CSS injections.
 See the [wiki](https://github.com/GitSquared/edex-ui/wiki) for more info.